nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 Why?

-Even though we check multiple conditions before returning `cornflowerblue`, the order of magnitude, or rate of growth, is _constant_.
+Even though we check multiple conditions before returning `cornflowerblue`, the order of, or rate of growth, is _constant_.
 The size of the input does not affect the number of operations performed.
 We know the upper bound, or worst-case scenario, in advance, and we know it will not change.

 What if our function performs an operation in one of the conditions?